ayturulyumer/ReadSpace/README.md

 - Book ratings and reviews from other users.

 ### Author Page
--  Short bio about the author
+-  Short bio of the author
 -  List of all his/her books existing in the store

 ### Profile Management